Engelbert107/AnomalyDetection/README.md

 # AnomalyDetection
-Demonstrate the various steps and methods involved in machine learning project.
+Demonstration of the various steps and methods involved in machine learning project.